Fumiya Osawa: Continued lightweight career

 At K-1: K'Festa 2, Osawa was scheduled to fight Yuto Shinohara.
 Shinohara won the fight by unanimous decision.

 Osawa rebounded with two consecutive victories over Yuzuki Satomi and Zhiwei Wang.
 He beat Satomi by unanimous decision, and was awarded a DQ win over Wang, after he Wang landed an illegal knee.

 He was scheduled to fight a rematch with Yuto Shinohara in December 2019, but had to withdraw after suffering an injury in training.

 At Krush 114, Osawa was scheduled to fight Hikaru Hasumi.
 Hasumi won the fight by TKO, after knocking Osawa down three times in the second round.
 He was then scheduled to fight Shuji Kawarada at K-1:Winter's Crucial Bout, and lost by split decision.

 Osawa snapped the two-fight losing streak with an extra round unanimous decision against Shinichiro Kawasaki at Krush 123.

 Osawa was scheduled to fight Koya Urabe at K-1 World GP 2021 in Fukuoka.
-He lost the bout by unanimous decision, with scores of 30-29, 30-29 and 30-28.
+He lost the bout by unanimous decision, with scores of 30–29, 30-29 and 30–28.

 Osawa was scheduled to face Hiroki at K-1 World GP 2021 Japan on December 4, 2021.
 He won the fight by unanimous decision.

 Krush lightweight champion

 Osawa challenged the reigning Krush Lightweight champion Shuji Kawarada at Krush 136 on April 30, 2022, in what was Kawarada's first title defense.
 He won the fight by unanimous decision, with scores of 30–28, 30–28 and 30–27.

 Osawa faced the 2020 True4U bantamweight tournament winner Dansiam Ayothayafightgym at K-1 World GP 2022 in Fukuoka on August 11, 2022.
 He won the fight by unanimous decision, with scores of 30–27, 30–28 and 29–28.

 Osawa made his first Krush Lightweight title defense against Yuzuki Satomi at Krush 145 on January 21, 2023.
 He retained his title by unanimous decision, with two scorecards of 30–28 and one scorecard of 29–28.
 The result was changed into a no contest on January 29, 2023, as Osawa scored the sole knockdown of the fight off of an illegal kick catch.
+An immediate rematch was scheduled to take place at Krush 150 on June 16, 2023.
+Osawa lost the title by majority decision, with two judges awarding Satomi a 30–29 scorecard, while the third judge scored the contest as an even 29–29 draw.

+Osawa faced Hisaki Higashimoto at K-1 World GP 2023 on July 17, 2023.
+He won the fight by unanimous decision.

+Osawa faced Yutaka at K-1 World MAX 2024 - World Tournament Opening Round on March 20, 2024.
+He won the fight by unanimous decision.